25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 Texas's Top 5 Trophy Bass Lakes

-The Texas Parks & Wildlife ShareLunker Program documented that these five lakes alone produced over 75% of all 13+ pound bass caught statewide in recent years.
-Their deep creek channels, extensive vegetation, and stable water levels create perfect storm conditions for growing heavyweight bass.
+The Texas Parks and Wildlife Department documented through their selective breeding program that these five lakes produced over 80% of all Legacy Class bass (13+ pounds) caught statewide in 2024-2025.
+Their deep creek channels, extensive vegetation, and stable water levels create the perfect storm for growing heavyweight bass.
+The introduction of "Lone Star bass" genetics at newer reservoirs like Bois D'arc promises even more impressive results in coming years.

-February dominates the trophy calendar, producing 6 of the 11 biggest bass caught in 2023.
+February continues to dominate the trophy calendar, producing the majority of double-digit bass entries each year.
 Water temperatures between 55-65°F trigger pre-spawn movement, bringing giants from deep sanctuaries into catchable depths.
-March follows closely, while April sees post-spawn feeders attacking everything in sight.
+March follows closely as the peak spawning month, while April sees post-spawn feeders attacking everything in sight during recovery feeding.

 Complete List of 25 Best Bass Lakes in Texas